 The education environment is changing rapidly, and you can take a leading role in supporting your colleagues.
 If you are an educator who is passionate about media-making, youth voice and civic engagement, click to learn more about our teacher ambassador program and how to apply.

 A few years back, a close colleague and mentor of mine asked for feedback on the way she was using technology with her classes.
 Like me, she’d been a literacy coach for years, and her natural inclination was to ask for coaching and define the coaching interactions that she wanted, which was fine with me.
 What wasn’t fine with me was that she seemed to want me to structure, praise, and affirm her backward planning with out much investment in instructional change or teacher learning to accompany the students’ use of digital tools.
 I leaned on our friendship and pushed back.
 Instead of jumping right into a coaching cycle of co-planning and discussing student work, I showed her KQED’s web site.
-It invited students to explore and interrogate the media while they produced media at the same time it invited teachers to engage in networked learning.
+It invited students to explore and interrogate media channels while they produced media.
+At the same time, it invited teachers to engage in networked learning.
 She argued playfully that I was refusing to coach her, and I argued playfully that the students’ learning with digital tools would be dependent on her learning with digital tools.
 Months later, she enthusiastically shared with me how well her free course on KQED Teach was going and said it was a good thing, too, since I’d refused to coach her.

 My email from Khan Academy sits in my inbox as a reminder that while the critical thinking of ed tech theorists is vital to the evolution of learning tools and systems, that critical thinking won’t help my daughter with pre-algebra.